paul-michalik/win-dev-boxes/Readme.txt

 Scripts to set up or bootstrp virtual and physical Windows development or CI/CD boxes.

-1. Edit packages.txt.
-Add or remove packages as required. packages.txt contains a new-line separated list of chocolatey packages which are considered a basic equipment of a developer machine.
+1. Add new packages-*.txt list as required or re-use the existing one.
+The packages-*.txt files contain a new-line separated list of chocolatey packages with proper arguments forwarded to choco.
 There are few shortcut scripts intended to ease the usage but of course you can use the chcoco command line or the Chocolatey GUI app (= https://chocolatey.org/packages/ChocolateyGUI) directly.
 2. Install Chocolatey: Right-mouse click on "install-choco" and "run as administrator"
 3. Option (a): Right-mouse click on "install" and "run as administrator"